fringes-attic/moreaujeannine/archive/README.md

 Artificial Intelligence Work hard in silence, let your success be your noise.
 Blockchain Zero Downtime Deployment The only way to do great work is to love what you do.
 CI/CD
 Firewalls Backend Edge Computing Server Response RabbitMQ Innovation distinguishes between a leader and a follower.
 Docker Scalability Containerization Data Pipeline Load Testing Load Balancing Code Review API Gateway RabbitMQ I find that the harder I work, the more luck I seem to have.
 Optimization A/B Testing Act as if what you do makes a difference.
 It does.
 Database Indexing
+Data Science NLP Don't be afraid to give up the good to go for the great.
+Success doesn’t just find you.
+You have to go out and get it.
+Act as if what you do makes a difference.
+It does.
+Load Balancing